Skip to content

 I stayed home with my son until he was 6 months old.
 After he was born, I had to learn how to become a mom and figure out how to rebuild myself as a person.
 The further I got away from pregnancy, the better I felt.
 Six months postpartum I was able to return to working as a nurse.

-I didn’t find the HER Foundation until after my pregnancy, but I have found HER resources helpful in coping with my pregnancy experience.
-Being part of a support group like this is comforting in knowing that people have gone through the same or similar thing.
+I didn’t find the HER Foundation until after my pregnancy, but I have found HER resources helpful in coping with my HG experience.
+Being part of a support like HER offers is comforting.
+Other people have gone through the same or similar thing.

 My entire pregnancy was traumatic, and I still suffer from PTSD due to HG.
 My son is now 3 years old, and we are all happy, healthy, and thriving.
 My husband and I made the decision early on that our son would be our one and only.